HISTORY NEBRASKA MANUSCRIPT FINDING AID

 The register was also used as advertising space by guests and patrons.
 Travelers were informed of the departure of the steamers and their destinations, such as: “Steamer Deer Lodge for Fort Benton, March 27, 1865, 2 p.m.” or “Steamer Montana for St. Louis, March 26, 1865, 4 p.m.”
 On May 2, 1865, guests were advised to “Use Seely’s Catarrh Remedy.”
 Arrivals of July 3, 1865, included “Yankee Robinson’s Big Show” under the direction of Mr. Robinson, with Harry Fuller, the principal clown, and a score of supernumeraries.
 In later years, this hotel came to be known as the International Hotel.
 The building was leased in 1870 by the Union Pacific Railroad for use as its general headquarters, and in 1875 the railroad bought the building outright.
 They vacated in 1911, and the building was used as a storehouse until 1922 when it was torn down.

 SCOPE AND CONTENT NOTE

 This collection consists of one reel of microfilm containing one volume, the register of the Herndon House hotel of Omaha, Nebraska Territory, entries dating from 28 March 1865 to June 1866.
 The volume was loaned for microfilming in 1966.
-The Nebraska State Historical Society does not hold the original volume.
+History Nebraska does not hold the original volume.

 Herndon House (Omaha, Neb.)